 Pandesal is a Filipino bread coated with crust.
-It is bake for a shorter period of time, to get a crusty top and soft and fluffy inside.
+It is baked for a shorter period of time, to get a crusty top and soft and fluffy inside.
 It is a traditional Filipino bread usually served in the morning for breakfast and around 3 PM in the afternoon as a mid-day snack.

-This bread is not just "bread" per se.
-It is is one part of my Filipino culture which was deeply ingrained in me.
-But when I came here in the US, I had stopped eating just because it is not available and because I was just simply lazy to make my own.
-When I went home this year and my children tasted Pandesal for the first time and liked it, I cannot help but be embarrassed of myself and guilty at the same time.
+This bread is not just “bread” per se.
+It is one part of my Filipino culture which was deeply ingrained in me.
+But when I came here to the US, I had stopped eating just because it is not available and because I was just simply lazy to make my own.
+When I went home this year and my children tasted Pandesal for the first time and liked it, I cannot help but be embarrassed by myself and guilty at the same time.

-How crazy was I to let my children be ignorant about this Filipino tradition.
+How crazy was I to let my children be ignorant about this Filipino tradition?
 But it is not too late.
 I can make it and remind them of our roots.
 I made sure this recipe will taste similar to what they tasted in the Philippines.

 I’ve tried out two recipes but they did not work out, so from those trial and error, I was able to come up with this this recipe that worked.

 The fluffiness, the sweetness of this Pandesal is spot on.
 I am sharing it with you, guys!
 I believe that Filipino children raised in any part of the world should experience this Pandesal tradition….just like what I am doing now.
 So hop into the bandwagon and let’s get baking.
 CHECK OUT THESE CINNAMON ROLLS TOO: MY FIRST SUCCESSFUL CINNAMON ROLLS WITH WALNUTS, HOW MUCH DOES IT COST TO ENJOY CORON PALAWAN, PHILIPPINES.